DyeKuu/INF573-Comic-Face/README.md

 * opencv

 Besides, we need to install and build environment for following 2 packages:
-* [pyvirtualcam](https://github.com/letmaik/pyvirtualcam) : to simulate a virtual camera by python.
+* [pyvirtualcam](https://github.com/letmaik/pyvirtualcam): to simulate a virtual camera by python.
 * [dlib](http://dlib.net/): to introduce the face detection deep leaning model, which is inluded in model/shape_predictor_68_face_landmarks.dat in this project

 ### Main apis

 The most simple way to use this project is by console lien as written in comic_camera.py, comic_video.py and comic_photo.py.
-This three files are used repsctively for :
+This three files are used repsctively for:

 * comic_camera.py: replace the real time camera in your computer, which can be used in Zoom
 * comic_video.py: replace your face by any given comic face in a given video